- Who is Golden Pass LNG?

 - What is the anticipated employment during construction?

-Golden Pass anticipates the project would create approximately 9,000 direct construction jobs over a five-year construction period, with peak construction employment reaching about 3,000 jobs.
+Golden Pass anticipates the project would support approximately 9,000 direct construction jobs over a five-year construction period, with peak construction employment reaching about 3,000 jobs.
 Additionally, according to a study by The Perryman Group, the project would create the equivalent of about 45,000 direct and indirect jobs across the country during the construction phase.

 The project would be an approximately $10 billion investment in infrastructure on the Gulf Coast, which would generate billions of dollars of economic growth at local, state and national levels and millions of dollars in taxes to local, state and federal governments.